Eric-qi/HINER/README.md

 * **Experiments:** Experimental results on various HSI datasets demonstrate the superior compression performance of our HINER compared to the existing learned methods and also the traditional codecs.
 Our model is lightweight and computationally efficient, which maintains high accuracy for downstream classification task even on decoded HSIs at high compression ratios.

-## TODO
+## News
-✅ HSI Compression (before 2025.1)
+✅ 2024.12: HSI Compression has been incorporated

-☑️ Classification on compressed HSI (before 2025.3)
+✅ 2025.02: Classification on compressed HSI has been incorporated

-☑️ More implementations for compared literatures (before 2025.3)
+✅ 2025.02: More implementations for compared literatures can be used.

-☑️ Optimize Quantization (before 2025.4)

 ## Requirement